|Bonus Type||Bonus Description|

 The £100 Betfair free bet is the main offer on the Betfair site for new players.
-This will entitle you to £10 in free bets on the Betfair Sportsbook.
+(T&Cs Apply)

-To claim your free bet, you’ll have to create a new player account and sign up using the Betfair Promo Code.
+To claim your free bets, you’ll have to create a new player account and sign up using the Betfair Promo Code.

 First, let’s take a look at what the different bonuses are.
 If you’re already a seasoned casino player you can skip this section and go directly to the next to see what Betfair offers.
 If you’re new or aren’t familiar with all of the terms, take a few minutes to read this and familiarize yourself with what types of bonus are out there so that you can better understand what’s on offer.

 Welcome/Matching Bonus – A welcome bonus is when the casino will match whatever amount you deposit initially up to a certain percentage.
 There may also be other awards like Free Spins or Free Chips.
 Keep in mind that the bonuses are only for certain games, so it is best to read the official Terms and Conditions.